aws-samples/industry-reference-models/domain/enterprise/models/procurement/README.md

 ## Output Schema

-The output from the `GenerateRFI` operation consists of several fields that can be used to generate the RFI document:
+The output from the `POST /rfi` operation consists of several fields that can be used to generate the RFI document:

 ### `GenerateRFIOutput`